crimx/observable-hooks/docs/guide/core-concepts.md

 There are also sugars like [`useObservableGetState`][useObservableGetState] and [`useObservablePickState`][useObservablePickState] which are inspired by lodash `get` and `pick`.

-More [helpers][helpers] for common transformations to reduce garbage collection burden.
+The epic-like signature makes the observable transformation logic highly reusable.
+In fact observable-hooks offers some [helpers][helpers] for common cases to reduce garbage collection burden.

 [useobservable]: ../api/README.md#useobservable
 [useLayoutObservable]: ../api/README.md#useLayoutObservable